Carry Forward (Schools)

 - Responsibilities and delegations

-- establish and manage their school budget revenue, expenditure and carry forward adjustments within the calendar year in line with the School Excellence Policy
+- establish and manage their school budget revenue, expenditure and carry forward adjustments within the calendar year in line with the School Excellence policy and this Carry Forward (Schools) policy

 - identify and manage potential underspends/overspends